-- A Passenger temperature control: Adjust the temperature on the passenger side. - B Fan speed control: Adjust the volume of air circulated in the vehicle. - C Driver temperature control: Adjust the temperature setting using the control on the driver side.
-This control also adjusts the passenger side temperature when you switch off dual zone mode. - D MAX A/C: Press the button for maximum cooling.
-Recirculated air flows through the instrument panel vents, air conditioning automatically turns on and the fan automatically adjusts to the highest speed. - E Recirculated air: Press the button to switch between outside air and recirculated air.
+- A Passenger temperature control: Adjust the temperature on the passenger side.
+This also turns on dual zone mode. - B Fan speed control: Adjust the volume of air circulated in the vehicle. - C Driver temperature control: Adjust the temperature setting using the control on the driver side.
+This control also adjusts the passenger side temperature when not in dual zone mode. - D MAX A/C: Press the button.
+Recirculated air flows through the instrument panel vents, air conditioning automatically turns on, temperature is set to the full cool position and the fan adjusts to the highest speed. - E Recirculated air: Press the button to switch between outside air and recirculated air.
 The air currently in the passenger compartment recirculates.
 This can reduce the time needed to cool the interior and reduce unwanted odors from entering your vehicle.